WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 - When I put a DVD into my Mac, the DVD player pops up.
 But when I press Play, the DVD won't play on Mac saying "Supported Disc Not Available".

-There are many posts complaining that "DVD won't play on Mac" on Apple communities and other forums.
-The most common Mac DVD Player not working errors include "Supported disc not available", "Not Permitted", "Skipping over damaged area", DVD not showing up on Mac, Mac can't recognize a DVD, DVD automatically ejecting, and movie suddenly stopping playing.
+There are many posts complaining that "DVD won't play on Mac" in Apple communities and other forums.
+The most common Mac DVD Player not working errors include "Supported disc not available", "Not Permitted", "Skipping over damaged area", DVD not showing up on Mac, Mac can't recognize a DVD, DVD automatically ejecting, and movies suddenly stopping playing.

-Why is Apple DVD Player not working and how to fix the problem to play DVDs on Mac (MacBook Pro/Air/iMac/iMac Pro etc.)?
+Why is Apple DVD Player not working, and how to fix the problem of playing DVDs on Mac (MacBook Pro/Air/iMac/iMac Pro etc.)?
 Now let's figure out why DVD won't play on Mac and how to fix the most common DVD playback problems on Mac.

 Fix All DVD Not Playing/Detected/Showing Up Errors on Mac